ValentinOzeel/RAGalactic/README.md

     *Knowledge Base Usage*: Optionally allow the AI to leverage its knowledge base for enhanced response accuracy.
     *No Knowledge Base Usage*: Strictly limit responses to information contained within uploaded PDFs and chat history.

-• **Accurate Document Citation**: Automatically cite documents used to generate responses, ensuring transparency and traceability of information sources.
+• **Accurate Document Citation**: Cite the documents used to generate responses, ensuring transparency and traceability of information sources.

 • **User Authentication**: Maintain user sessions with unique user IDs and encrypted cookies.

 ## Architecture

+Running in virtual environment through poetry or running as a contenerized app with Docker/Docker-compose.

 language: Python
 Frontend: Streamlit for gathering user's options and inputs as well as for building the conversational interface.